rust-lang/rfcs/text/3371-cargo-target-directories.md

 For a single project, it is possible to use the `CARGO_TARGET_DIR` environment variable (or the `target-dir` TOML config option or the `--target-dir` command-line flag) to change the position of the `target/` directory used for build artifacts during compilation with Cargo.

-While this option is useful for single-project environments (CI builds, builds through other build systems like Meson or Bazel), in multi-projects environment, like personal machines, it conflates every under the configured path: `CARGO_TARGET_DIR` directly replaces the `<workspace>/target/` directory.
+While this option is useful for single-project environments (simple CI builds, builds through other build systems like Meson or Bazel), in multi-projects environment, like personal machines or repos with multiple workspaces, it conflates every build directory under the configured path: `CARGO_TARGET_DIR` directly replaces the `<workspace>/target/` directory.

 `CARGO_TARGET_DIRECTORIES` (or the `target-directories` TOML option or the `--target-directories` command-line flag) instead acts as a parent for those `target` directories.